Muscle and Function: Deltoid Muscle

 The deltoid is a triangular shaped muscle at the top of your shoulder.
 It plays a major role in moving and stabilizing your shoulder joint.
 The major movements the deltoid muscle is responsible for are arm rotation, arm flexion, as well as moving your arm towards and away from your body (adduction and abduction).
 It also helps you pull your arms behind your body.
 Think about when you are carrying a box out in front of you or lifting something over your head.
 The deltoid muscle helps you perform these activities.

 Origin and Insertion

 Most people think of the deltoid as one big muscle in their shoulder.
-However, they do not realize that the deltoid muscle is made up of three parts: the anterior deltoid, the middle deltoid and the posterior deltoid.
+However, they do not realize that the deltoid muscle is made up of three parts: the anterior deltoid, the medial deltoid and the posterior deltoid.
 The anterior deltoid has its origin in the collar bone.
 It is the part of the deltoid that helps with arm adduction, arm flexion, and rotating your arm inward.The middle deltoid has its origin in the shoulder blade.
 It is primarily responsible for arm abduction.
 The posterior deltoid also originates in the shoulder blade and is responsible for extending your arm behind your body, as well as lateral rotation.
 All three parts insert at the deltoid tuberosity of the humerus, which is the long bone of your upper arm.

 Exercises for the Deltoid